Thank you for Booking your session with me.

 orange, yellow) really pop in your photos.
 I don’t recommend too much white

 — it just doesn’t do much for most people.
 When trying to put together outfits

 for larger groups, try to coordinate, not match.
 Avoid pastels, they are like

 white.
 Feel free to mix and match stripes and small patterns.
 Pick 3-4 colors

 and mix them all in.
 Layers are always a good idea (unless it’s 100 degrees) and

 provide a lot of interest and makes it easy to remove an article of clothing and

 have a totally different look.
-Hats, scarves, jackets, boots, etc. All accessories
+Hats, scarves, jackets, boots, etc.